dawsh2/ADMF-PC/NEW_README.md

   - type: adverse_market   # New execution model automatically available
 ```

-### 6. Benefits of Dynamic Architecture

-1. **Infinite Scalability**: Add components without touching existing code
-2. **Clean Testing**: Test strategies under different market conditions (execution models) without modifying strategy code
-3. **Perfect Isolation**: Each parameter combination runs in complete isolation
-4. **Automatic Discovery**: New components are immediately available
-5. **Configuration-Driven**: Entire system behavior controlled through YAML
-6. **No Dependency Hell**: Components don't know about each other - only events

-This dynamic architecture means the difference between a system that requires constant maintenance and one that scales effortlessly with your research needs.

 ### 7. Natural Multi-Asset Support

 Symbol containers make multi-asset backtesting trivial: